Faithful-data/Faithful-data/README.md

 ## 🔭 What I'm Currently Working On

 - **Project A:** Building a sales forecasting model in Python.
-- **Content Creation:** Developing new Presentation on creatin a Data Analysis profile and portfolio website.
+- **Content Creation:** Developing a new Presentation on creating a Data Analysis profile and portfolio website.

 ## 🌱 Currently Learning